2do2go/mongodbext/README.md

 This is extension for [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) that imports patched collection object and allows to add hooks on write operations, such as insert, update and delete.
-It also adds some options to this operations, that allows to modify operation;s result.
+It also adds some options to this operations, that allows to modify operation's result.

 **Important** since version 3.0.0 mongodb drivers of versions 2.x.x are no longer supported.